• Home |

 The best target ammo depends on your preferences.
 If you intend to have a fun day of plinking, then you'll want cheap .223 ammo.

-However, suppose you're competitively target shooting.
-In that case, you'll likely need to handload your rounds to dial them in perfectly for your gun's barrel twist rate, or you can use match-grade ammo that is more consistent than inexpensive rounds, but you give up the control to craft the perfect round.
+However, suppose you're target shooting competitively.
+In that case, you'll likely need to handload your rounds to dial them in perfectly for your gun's barrel twist rate.
+You can alternatively use match-grade ammo that is more consistent than inexpensive rounds, but you give up the control you would have exercised via handloading.

 Wolf 223 Rem Ammo - 20 Rounds of 55 Grain FMJ Ammunition